 Take some time to write down how you are feeling.
 Journaling allows you to process your emotions using different parts of your brain.
 You might gain a new perspective on your situation and what solutions you can implement as you write.
 You do not have to spend a lot of time journaling each day.
 Sit down for five minutes, write about your day, and see where your words take you.

 Stress can become a nasty cycle.
 You experience stress, so you indulge in unhealthy habits to reduce stress, and then you stress about your unhealthy habits, and you become stressed again.
 Break that cycle by sitting down, closing your eyes, and meditating.
 Mindfulness meditation doesn't require you to take a vow of silence or chant mantras for hours a day.
 You can be mindful by pausing and being aware of your thoughts.
 As you become aware of your thoughts, you may find that you are working yourself up over something silly - certainly nothing to put you in danger.
 Sit, breathe deeply, and remind your body that you are not in danger.
 You may find that your jaw unclenches, your palms start sweating, and your tense muscles loosen!

 Reach Out To Your Support Groups

-Belonging is listed as one of Maslow’s Hierarchy of Needs.
+Belonging is listed as one of Maslow's Hierarchy of Needs.
 Humans feel the desire to be part of a group that supports them.
 Humans also want to support other humans!
-If you are feeling stressed, overwhelmed, or out of control, reach out to friends.
+Contact friends if you feel stressed, overwhelmed, or out of control.
 Reach out to your family.
-Reach out to a support group of people who are going through similar things in life.
-Meetups for people going through grief, who have family members that are struggling with addiction, or who are addicts themselves can help you.
-Don’t let your stress turn into something more severe.
+Reach out to a support group of people going through similar things.
+Meetups for people going through grief, who have family members who are struggling with addiction, or who are addicts themselves can help you.
+Don't let your stress turn into something more severe.
 Get help and take care of yourself.